netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>statusUrl</b></td>
         <td>string</td>
         <td>
           `statusURL` specifies the address of the Loki `/ready`, `/metrics` and `/config` endpoints, in case it is different from the Loki querier URL.
-If empty, the `querierURL` value will be used.
+If empty, the `querierURL` value is used.
 This is useful to show error messages and some context in the frontend.
-When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. `statusTLS` configuration will be used when `statusUrl` is set.<br/>
+When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/. `statusTLS` configuration is used when `statusUrl` is set.<br/>
         </td>
         <td>false</td>
       </tr><tr>